 Stealth has made its way into almost every First Person Shooter since the debut of GoldeneEye on the Nintendo 64 and especially Metal Gear Solid on the PlayStation.
 Recent titles to apply the stealth concept to the FPS genre include Crysis and S.T.A.L.K.E.R.: Shadow of Chernobyl.

-The ultimate example of a game that uses stealth as its core concept and basis for gameplay is the Metal Gear series of games.
+The long standing example of a franchise that uses stealth as its core concept and basis for gameplay is the Metal Gear series.
 It is believed that the stealth concept came into being because of the technical limitations of the 8-bit MSX and NES platforms.
 No more than three enemies could be rendered on the screen at the same time, so creator Hideo Kojima had to implement a different style of gameplay, resulting in the revolutionary stealth-based gameplay of the original Metal Gear.

 In Metal Gear 2: Solid Snake for the MSX2 and its popular sequel Metal Gear Solid for the Playstation, each guard has a field of view in which they can spot the player or investigate the area.
 This field of view is visible to the player via their in game heads up display, as a part of their radar.
 A core component of gameplay is to avoid these fields of view, and maintain stealth while still accomplishing an objective.
 To maintain stealth, the player can utilize the environment by crawling through airducts or under cars, or simply hiding around corners.
 They can also use their equipment.
 Using a silenced firearm to kill guards, or using a chaff grenade to disable a security camera are common methods of maintaining stealth.
 Disabling guards by knocking them out or killing them will alert other guards if the body is discovered.
 In this situation, maintaining stealth includes hiding or disposing of the body, such as stuffing it into an available locker or if on a ship, dumping it overboard.

-Another franchise that features the stealth concept is the Splinter Cell series.
-At first, the series seems very similar to the Metal Gear series of games.
-Where the two franchises differ is how they handle stealth.
-The guards in the Splinter Cell series have a wide cone of sight, so in order to remain unnoticed, players must utilize dark areas in order to maintain stealth.
+Another franchise that features the stealth concept is the Thief series.
+This series played with realistic lighting before any other game.
+So in order to remain unnoticed, players must utilize dark areas in order to maintain stealth.
 Gameplay features a light meter that tells players whether they are in a area of darkness suitable to maintain stealth.
 If the light level is low, guards cannot see the player. if light levels are high, they can spot the player from a good distance away.
 Thief also had a more advanced sound meter system that had ever been seen in the genre.
 This meter indicates to the player how much sound they are making in relation to the environment, and if the sound levels are suitable to maintain stealth.
 These aspects were highly influential stealth games that followed.